agile-france/site-2013/content/sessions/scrum-performance-workshop.md

 #### Options

 This workshop can be held in French or English.
+We can defer the decision to session participants.
 My (quite minimal) written materials are in English.
-I leave it up to the committee to decide which language you prefer, or we can defer the decision to session participants.